Tag

 a player aims at a zombie clown that lunges at them in left 4 dead 2

 Zombies: in 2008 they were still very exciting.
 They still are today when blessed with Valve’s magic touch, which in a few, brief, cyclic co-op skits adds more life, wit and hinted-at history to its characters and its world than most of the 8 hour+ singleplayer campaigns in this list stuck together.
-Including Left 4 Dead 2 in the list was complicated, however, given most of what makes it to strong was done by the previous year’s Left 4 Dead.
+Including Left 4 Dead 2 in the list was complicated, however, given most of what makes it to strong was work done by the previous year’s Left 4 Dead.

 It’s a sequel not that different to the original, and not a game that I felt, on its first outing, really changed anything.
 However, it’s clear with time that Left 4 Dead 2 was a major under-the-hood upgrade, both closer to what was intended for the zombie-blasting horror game, and also a bigger move in the direction of pure co-op, which wasn’t something that even seemed possible before the let’s-all-die-together first Left 4 Dead came along.

 Another strong reason to choose this over L4D1 (which still has a more memorable cast of Survivors, to my mind) is how much it’s been expanded by mods.
 You can stick Deadpool in there, expand it from a 4-player game to a 16-player oneturn everyone into a dinosaur or recreate pretty much the entirety of L4D1 within it.
-Get thee to the Steam workshop and indulge.
+Get thee to the workshop and indulge.

 .

-9. SUPERHOT / (2016)
+9. SUPERHOT / SUPERHOT VR (2016)

 player headshots an enemy with their pistol as another runs towards them in a white room in superhot